Social movement: Mass mobilization

 Nascent social movements often fail to achieve their objectives because they fail to mobilize sufficient numbers of people.
 Srdja Popovic, author of Blueprint for Revolution, and spokesperson for OTPOR!, says that movements succeed when they address issues that people actually care about.
 "It's unrealistic to expect people to care about more than what they already care about, and any attempt to make them do so is bound to fail."
 Activists too often make the mistake of trying to convince people to address their issues.
 A mobilization strategy aimed at large-scale change often begins with action a small issue that concerns many people.
-For instance, Mahatma Gandhi's successful overthrow of British rule in India began as a small protest focused on the British tax on salt.

 Popovic also argues that a social movement has little chance of growing if it relies on boring speeches and the usual placard waving marches.
 He argues for creating movements that people actually want to join.
 OTPOR! succeeded because it was fun, funny, and invented graphic ways of ridiculing dictator Slobodan Milosevic.
 It turned fatalism and passivity into action by making it easy, even cool, to become a revolutionary, branding itself within hip slogans, rock music and street theatre.
 Tina Rosenberg, in Join the Club, How Peer Pressure can Transform the World, shows how movements grow when there is a core of enthusiastic players who encourage others to join them.